La Pine, Oregon, United States of America: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Be careful to choose the necessary kind.
-A lot of adapters for sale now are just plug changers and expect your electronics to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should work in most areas.
+A plug adapter that supports outlet types A and B. Ensure that you pick the right kind.
+The vast majority of adapters available are just plug changers and expect your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most places.

 April